-Here are some examples of false rumors: You can’t vote if you have unpaid traffic tickets, or unpaid child support, or a criminal conviction in your past, or if you’ve defaulted on your mortgage – these are all false.
+Here are some examples of false rumors: You can not vote if you have unpaid traffic tickets, or unpaid child support, or a criminal conviction in your past, or defaulted on your mortgage – these are all false.
 Here is a list of 20 facts that will make voting easier for you and also correct the most common myths and rumors.

 Your voting rights

 Click here for a one-page list of your basic voting rights in NC.
 For example, if you vote with a paper ballot and mark it wrong, you can return it to the election official and receive a new ballot.
 (Print out this Voting Rights page and take it with you when you vote.)